Harshit978/Snappy-Extension/README.md

-# 📸 Snap Doc — Screenshot Collator
+# 📸 Snappy Extension — Screenshot Collator

 A powerful Chrome extension that allows you to capture multiple screenshots and export them into a single, professional Word document.
 Perfect for creating documentation, test reports, tutorials, and visual guides.